cozy/cozy-docs/src/documents/hack/first-app.html.md

   the standard framework for NodeJS
 * introducing [Jade](http://jade-lang.com/) to write the templates that will be displayed by the browser
-* sharing with other Cozy users and deploying it into Cozy
+* sharing your app with other Cozy users and deploying it into Cozy

 ### What you should know (or to be familiar with)